algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v10.md

 - Bytecode: 0xb9
 - Stack: ..., A: boxName, B: uint64 &rarr; ..., bool
-- create a box named A, of length B. Fail if A is empty or B exceeds 32,768.
+- create a box named A, of length B. Fail if the name A is empty or B exceeds 32,768.
 Returns 0 if A already existed, else 1
 - Availability: v8
 - Mode: Application